remlapmot/mrdags/README.md

 brew install ghostscript
 ```

+If you have an Apple Silicon Mac it is advisable to use a pre-release version of Quarto, version 1.2.50 or later, because then the deno executable is arm64 and hence the arm64 *libgs.dylib* library from Homebrew will work.

 ## Dependency packages

 This project uses **renv**, so to the install the required packages at the same versions that produced the rendered output, run in R